University of Houston: Athletics

-UH's 17-sport intercollegiate program is a member of the American Athletic Conference.
-Houston was previously a member of Conference USA, of which it was a member from the time the conference was formed in 1995 until 2013.
+UH's 17-sport intercollegiate program is a member of the Big 12 Conference.
+Houston was previously a member of Conference USA, of which it was a member from the time the conference was formed in 1995 until 2013, when they joined the American Athletic Conference.
 During that time span, the Cougars won 33 C-USA titles.
 Prior to 1995, Houston was a member of the Southwest Conference.

-After 61 years of athletics at UH, other notable achievements include 16 national titles in men's golf, one national title in cross country, six NCAA Men's Basketball Final Four appearances, and two College World Series appearances.
+After more than 75 years of athletics at UH, other notable achievements include 16 national titles in men's golf, one national title in cross country, seven NCAA Men's Basketball Final Four appearances, and two College World Series appearances.
+More than 75 Olympic athletes have attended UH, bringing home 41 medals, including 20 gold.

-More than 50 Olympic athletes have attended UH, bringing home 33 medals, including 19 gold.
-Former Olympian and UH alumnus Carl Lewis returned as the men's track and field head coach in 2022.
-In April 2014, Kelvin Sampson was named the eighth men's basketball head coach.
-Ronald Hughey is the current women's basketball coach.
-On January 1, 2019, Dana Holgorsen was named head coach of the Cougar football team.

-UH has many recreational sport clubs, including rugby, NCWA wrestling, soccer, tennis, water polo, kendo, and gymnastics.
+UH has many recreational sport clubs, including rugby, NCWA wrestling, soccer, tennis, water polo, kendo, esports and gymnastics.

 In addition to varsity sports, the University of Houston offers a variety of intramural sports programs.

 Varsity sports

 The university has an intercollegiate sports program that competes in the National Collegiate Athletic Association (NCAA).
 The NCAA's Division I sports at the University of Houston include baseball, basketball, cross country, American football, golf, and track and field for men; basketball, cross country, soccer, softball, swimming and diving, tennis, and track and field for women.

 The Houston Cougars football team has made 27 post-season bowl appearances and has to its credit several Southwest Conference championships and Cotton Bowl Classic appearances, as well as the 2006 Conference USA Championship and the 2015 American Athletic Conference championship.
 The 1989 Heisman Trophy winner, Andre Ware, was a Cougar.

-The men's basketball team has made 23 NCAA Tournament appearances, with six trips to the Final Four.
-See also Phi Slama Jama, the Cougars teams of the early 1980s that featured NBA legends Clyde Drexler and Hakeem Olajuwon.
+The men's basketball team has made 26 NCAA Tournament appearances, with seven trips to the Final Four.
+See also Phi Slama Jama, the Cougars teams of the early 1980s that featured future NBA legends Clyde Drexler and Hakeem Olajuwon.

 Houston competes with other notable sports teams, such as the baseball team, which has made 21 NCAA Tournament appearances with two trips to the College World Series; the men's golf team, which has won 16 NCAA National Championships; the women's soccer team, which was rated as the top first-year women's program in the country in 1998; the swimming and diving teams, which have spawned multiple Olympians and All-Americans; the track and field team, which perennially ranks in the top 10 as an NCAA team; and the volleyball team, which had a streak of ten consecutive trips to the NCAA Tournament.